Huang Xiang: The Democracy Wall

 On the 24th of November 1978, Huang Xiang and cohorts posted character posters of poems on seventy yards of fence near Mao Zedong's mausoleum in Tiananmen Square condemning the Cultural Revolution and Mao himself.
 Huang then announced the foundation of The Enlightenment Society, whose purpose it would be to advocate freedoms enshrined in the country's constitution.
 This was the first non-government and non-party, civil association to be created in China since 1949.

 Also in 1978, Huang Xiang participated in the Democracy Wall, an event where the Chinese public protested against political and social issues in China.

 On January 1, 1979, Huang Xiang displayed on that wall an open letter to the then-President of the United States, Jimmy Carter, calling on him to put the issue of human rights in China on the international political agenda.

 In March 1979, Deng Xiaoping and the Chinese Communist Party cracked down on those who had been leading the demand for Democracy in China.
 Huang Xiang was arrested and sentenced to a further period of "reform through labor".
 Later in the year, Huang Xiang was then summoned to Beijing by the Secretary-General of the Communist Party to endorse the policies of Deng Xiaoping in front of the international press corps, which he refused.
 He was subsequently returned to prison until the following year, and the Central Committee banned publication of Huang's works.

 In 1995 the Writers Publishing House in Beijing signed a contract to publish a series of Huang's works.”
 However, after the scheduled release of this first edition, Huang's writing was still banned in China.
 Due to continued persecution, Huang Xiang and his wife, Zhang Ling, were forced to leave China and were eventually granted asylum in the United States.
+Huang's immigration process was featured in the documentary, Well-Founded Fear.

-Despite his continued opposition to the Chinese Communist Party and his several terms in prison the hands of the Chinese Government, Huang's poetry nonetheless reflects a hopeful view of China.
+Despite his continued opposition to the Chinese Communist Party and his several terms in prison at the hands of the Chinese Government, Huang's poetry nonetheless reflects a hopeful view of China.

 In October 2004 Huang Xiang was asked to be a guest writer in Pittsburgh for the North American Network of Cities of Asylum.